 Part of what keeps so many of us from committing to a consistent fitness routine is the misunderstanding of what that has to entail.
 If, like me, you were bred to believe that workouts need to be long and comprehensive in order to be effective, allow me to disprove that myth.

-While it’s nice to be able to commit to an hour long+ training session when time allows, this isn’t always possible.
-Further, we fall into the trap of thinking that if we can’t do said training session, we might as well not do it all.
+While it’s nice to be able to commit to an hour long (or more) training session when time allows, this isn’t always possible.
+Further, we fall into the trap of thinking that if we can’t do the planned training session, we might as well not do it all.

 Minimum effective dose is the smallest or shortest amount of something you can do while still eliciting a positive response.
 So rather than commit to hour long workouts, consider 30 minutes (commit to 25 :)) or even less.
 If all you’ve got is 10 minutes, use those 10 minutes to move—because yes, it counts.